Mishree-14/Cpp_Experiment_14_Inheritance/README.md

 | **Multiple Inheritance**     | Many Base → One Derived  | `Automobile + Features → Car`    | Combines features of multiple classes, flexible design      | May lead to ambiguity (Diamond Problem), harder to maintain    |
 | **Hybrid Inheritance**       | Mix of two or more types | `Vehicle + Engine → Car`         | Provides flexibility, supports complex relationships        | Very complex, prone to diamond problem, debugging is difficult |

+## Algorithm
+### General Algorithm for Inheritance

+Start.

+Identify the base class (common attributes and methods).

+Identify the derived class(es) (specialized attributes and methods).

+Define the base class using the class keyword.

+Define the derived class using the : symbol with an access specifier (public, protected, or private).

+Add data members and member functions as required.

+Create objects of the derived class.

+Access base class and derived class functions using objects.

+Display the results.

+Stop.

+### Single Inheritance (College → Branch)

+Start.

+Define base class College with data member college_name and function displayCollege().

+Define derived class Branch (inherits from College).

+Add data member branch_name and function displayBranch().

+Create object of Branch.

+Call functions of both base and derived classes.

+Display output.

+Stop.

+### Multilevel Inheritance (Mobile → Origin → Brand)

+Start.

+Define base class Mobile with data member category and function displayCategory().

+Define class Origin inheriting from Mobile, with data member origin_country.

+Define class Brand inheriting from Origin, with data member brand_name.

+Create object of Brand.

+Call functions from all classes using the object.

+Display output.

+Stop.

+### Hierarchical Inheritance (Clothes → Jeans, Tops, Sweater)

+Start.

+Define base class Clothes with data member brand and function displayBrand().

+Define derived class Jeans with attribute color1.

+Define derived class Tops with attribute color2.

+Define derived class Sweater with attribute color3.

+Create objects of Jeans, Tops, and Sweater classes.

+Call functions of both base and derived classes.

+Display output for each object.

+Stop.

+### Multiple Inheritance (Automobile + Features → Car)

+Start.

+Define base class Automobile with data member company and function displayCompany().

+Define base class Features with data members like color, mileage.

+Define derived class Car inheriting from both Automobile and Features.

+Add function displayCar() to show combined details.

+Create object of Car.

+Call functions from both parent classes and the derived class.

+Display final details.

+Stop.

 ## Program Descriptions
 ### Single Inheritance